On the symplectic type of isomorphims of the p-torsion of elliptic curves: Revisiting a question of Mazur

-In this section we apply our main theorems to describe the symplectic type of triples $(E,E',p)$ found using Cremona's database \cite{lmfdb}.
-Indeed, using {\tt Magma} and \cite[Proposition~4]{KO} we run through all the elliptic curves in the database (up to conductor 360000) looking for $E$ and~$E'$ such that $\rhobar_{E,p}^{ss} \sim \rhobar_{E',p}^{ss}$ for some prime $p$.
-When $\rhobar_{E,p}$ is irreducible then $\rhobar_{E,p} \sim \rhobar_{E',p}$ and all the $G_\Q$-modules isomorphisms $\phi : E[p] \to E'[p]$ have the same symplectic type (since $\rhobar_{E,p}(G_\Q)$ is non-abelian).
+Using the LMFDB database~ \cite{lmfdb}, we can find triples $(E,E',p)$ as in Problem~A. In this section, we will apply our main theorems to describe the symplectic type of triples we found this way.
+Indeed, using {\tt Magma} and \cite[Proposition~4]{KO} we run through the elliptic curves in the database having conductor $\leq 360000$ looking for non-isogenous curves $E$ and~$E'$ such that $\rhobar_{E,p}^{ss} \simeq \rhobar_{E',p}^{ss}$ for some prime $p$.
+When $\rhobar_{E,p}$ is irreducible we have $\rhobar_{E,p} \simeq \rhobar_{E',p}$ and all the $G_\Q$-modules isomorphisms $\phi : E[p] \to E'[p]$ have the same symplectic type (by Corollary~\ref{C:problemA}).
 The symplectic type of one such $\phi$ is the type of~$(E,E',p)$ which we determine using one of our criteria; in Theorem~\ref{T:triples} we provide a few selected examples.

 \begin{theorem} Let $E$, $E'$ and $p$ be given by one of the lines in Table~\ref{Table:triples}.
 Then $E[p]$ and $E'[p]$ are isomorphic as $G_\Q$-modules and the symplectic type of $(E,E',p)$ is given by the sign in the last column of the table, where `+' denotes symplectic and `-' anti-symplectic. \end{theorem}